stat545ubc-2021/STAT545-Assignments-tzuyilu/Assignment_B-1/Assignment_B-1.md

-If I want to extract observations located in **“ARBUTUS-RIDGE”** only, and investigate the tree growth condition in **2015-Jan-01**, I can use the function in this way:
+If I want to extract observations located in **“ARBUTUS-RIDGE”** only, and investigate the tree growth condition in **2015-Jan-01**, I can use the function in this way below.

+The output variable (VanTree\_ARB\_2015) consists of observations located in the ARBUTUS-RIDGE area only, and its tree\_age column will be defined as the year length between the planted date of each observation and the specified date (2015-01-01).

 ``` r
 VanTree_ARB_2015 <- extract_dat(vancouver_trees, "ARBUTUS-RIDGE", "2015-01-01")